Iasa-Global/btabok/pages/engagement_model/engagement.md

   - digital_customer
 ---

-“We see our customers as invited guests to a party, and we are the hosts.
-It’s our job every day to make every important aspect of the customer experience a little bit better.”
+> "We see our customers as invited guests to a party, and we are the hosts.
+It’s our job every day to make every important aspect of the customer experience a little bit better."

-Jeff Bezos
+**Jeff Bezos**

 # What is Engagement